rjcnrd/KawaiiFighter/README.md

 ### Introduction

 Kawaii Fighter is a simple game in JS.
-Kawaii is Japanese for cute and the game Kawaii Fighter is a play on contemporary retro design with elements of pop culture - such as rainbow colored bullets.
+"Kawaii" means "cute" in Japanese - the game Kawaii Fighter is a play on contemporary retro design with elements of pop culture, such as rainbow colored bullets.

 ### Motivation